Satellite-im/Uplink/docs/architecture.md

 ### Ask Warp for something new
 - this requires adding a command to `WarpCmd`, in `ui/src/warp_runner/mod.rs`.
-- handle the command in `command.rs`. ex: add an enumeration to `RayGunCmd` and handle it in `command::handle_raygun_command`
+- handle the command in `command.rs`. ex: add an enumeration to `RayGunCmd` and handle it in the `manager::commands::raygun_command` module.
 - invoke the command from the UI by writing to `WARP_CMD_CH.tx` (demonstrated in a previous example).

 ### Handle a new event from Warp
 - add an enumeration to `WarpEvent` (located in `warp_runner.rs`)
-- in `warp_runner.rs`, in the `run` function, write the new event to the `WarpEventTx` channel, for one of the following reasons
+- in `warp_runner/manager/mod.rs`, in the `run` function, write the new event to the `WarpEventTx` channel, for one of the following reasons
     - in response an event received via the `multipass_stream`
     - in response an event received via the `raygun_stream`
+    - in response to a new conversation message, received by the `conversation_manager`
     - in response to a command received over the `WarpCmdRx` channel.
 - in `ui/src/state/mod.rs`, in `State::process_warp_event`, add handling for the new event.